rackhamsauer/Project-1/README.md

 I calculated and created a visualization of the average movie ratings for each certification.
 The results indicated relatively similar scores, meaning that regardless of certification, there was no clear indicator that one certification did any better than the rest in terms of movie rating.

 A boxplot interestingly showed that G rated movies had the highest min.
-Among other results, this could potentially show that G rated movies will be less likely bomb critically in ratings.
+Among other results, this could potentially show that G rated movies will be less likely to bomb critically in ratings.
 However, overall the visualizations and analysis shows very minimal to no direct correlation of intended audience and movie ratings.

 ## Revenue and Critical Acclaim by Juliet Messier